RedisGears/RedisGears/docs/commands/tfunction-load.md

 ---
+bannerText: |
-bannerText: The triggers and functions feature of Redis Stack and its documentation are currently in preview, and only available in Redis Stack 7.2 or later.
-If you notice any errors, feel free to submit an issue to GitHub using the "Create new issue" link in the top right-hand corner of this page.
+  The triggers and functions feature of Redis Stack and its documentation are currently in preview, and only available in Redis Stack 7.2 or later.
+You can try out the triggers and functions preview with a [free Redis Cloud account](https://redis.com/try-free/?utm_source=redisio&utm_medium=referral&utm_campaign=2023-09-try_free&utm_content=cu-redis_cloud_users).
+The preview is available in the fixed subscription plan for the **Google Cloud Asia Pacific (Tokyo)** and **AWS Asia Pacific (Singapore)** regions.

+  If you notice any errors in this documentation, feel free to submit an issue to GitHub using the "Create new issue" link in the top right-hand corner of this page.
 syntax: |
     TFUNCTION LOAD [REPLACE] [CONFIG <config>] "<library code>"
 ---